 View down into the crater

-At that moment it was probable that we were the highest people in the world (it being outside the Himalayan climbing season and Aconcagua was stormbound).
+At that moment it was probable that we were the highest people in the world (it being outside the main Himalayan climbing season and Aconcagua was stormbound).
 A tin box containing a book to record ascents was adjacent to the small summit cairn.
 I wrote a short note in it.
 Photos were taken and the views admired.
-Nico and Isa could be seen 50 metres below and another pair had just appeared over the crater rim way below.
+I could see Nico and Isa 50 metres below.
+Another pair had just appeared over the crater rim way below.
 After all the time and effort in reaching the summit it was time to go.
-I led the downclimb and was soon on slightly less vertical ground, close to Nico who was preparing his ropes.
+I led the downclimb.
+Soon I was on slightly less vertical ground, close to Nico who was preparing his ropes.
 I celebrated this by proceeding to have one of my worst coughing fits!
 Derek and then Edu followed on the downclimb.

 Derek down climbing the summit block